-a) New Bursaries
+New Bursaries

-The Gary and Esther Davis Bursary The Ranjit Singh Deshwar Bursary The Darren Farwell Bursary The Frank Gue & Family Bursary The Dr. John Yoosun Lee Downsview Entrance Bursary b) Awards Removed The Austin Noronha Bursary The Bill Stankovic Bursary
+The Gary and Esther Davis Bursary The Ranjit Singh Deshwar Bursary The Darren Farwell Bursary The Frank Gue & Family Bursary The Dr. John Yoosun Lee Downsview Entrance Bursary that the Undergraduate Council approve five new bursaries, and the removal of two awards from the Undergraduate Calendar, as set out in the attached.